wiryls/ExperimentOnPersistence/README.md

  - keep always 16 bytes in x86 and x64;
  - is trivial and standard layout (plain old data);
  - support type: null, int64, double, (w)string, sequence, and map;
- - have short string optimization;
+ - have small string optimization;
  - set growth factor of built-in containers to the golden ratio;
  - require memory pool.